moh-x/hack-assembler/README.md

-# hack-assembler
+## Hack assembler
-## Hack assembler\n An implementation of the hack assembler
+An implementation of the hack assembler